Mortgage liens: What buyers need to know | key4.ch

 Collateral agreements in banking practice

-In mortgage lending, collateral agreements are standard, whereby the debtor transfers ownership of the mortgage certification to the lender, i.e., the mortgage institution.
+In mortgage lending, collateral agreements are standard, whereby the debtor transfers ownership of the mortgage certificate to the lender, i.e., the mortgage institution.
 However, the lender may only use the mortgage certificate within the framework of their agreed claims.
 Once these claims have been settled, they must transfer the mortgage certificate back to the debtor.

 For the debtor, the collateral agreement means that a property can simultaneously serve as collateral for several of the lender’s claims.